docker/docs/engine/getstarted/step_four.md

 ## Step 2: Build an image from your Dockerfile

 While you are in the `mydockerbuild` directory, build the image using the `docker build` command.
+The `-t` parameter allows you to name an image with a 'tag'.
+This allows you to run the container based on a name, rather than an image id.
-The `-t` parameter gives your image a tag, so you can run it more easily later.
-Don't forget the `.` command, which tells the `docker build` command to look in the current directory for a file called `Dockerfile`.
+Don't forget the `.` command, which tells the
+`docker build` command to look in the current directory for a file called `Dockerfile`.
 This command works the same in Linux, macOS, or Windows.